zeronozer/File-Name-Cleaner/README.md

 ## Contributing

 Contributions to this program are welcome.
-If you encounter any issues or have suggestions for improvements, please create an issue or a pull request on the GitHub repository.
+If you encounter any issues or have suggestions for improvements, please create an issue or a pull request on the Codeberg repository.